roshangautam/shazam/README.md

 This is a boilerplate Visual studio solution to build power apps including model driven and canvas applications in power platform environments.
 This solutions contains the following

 1. A Sample Power Platform Solution project which builds both managed and unmanaged solutions
-2. Couple of Sample Power Control Framework Components, which are wired to the solution using Microsoft.PowerApps.MSbuild.Pcf targets
+2. Couple of Sample Power Control Framework Components, which are auto wired to the solution
-3. A Sample Plugins project which is also wired to the solution using packageMap file
+3. A Sample Web Resources project using typescript which is also auto wired to the solution using packageMap file
-4. A Sample Webresources project using typescript which is also wired to the solution using packageMap file
+4. A Sample Plugins project which is also wired to the solution using packageMap file
+5. A Sample .net core 3.1 Azure Function
+6. A Sample CRM Package to install the Sample solution with pre and post deployment steps

 ## Getting Started